The location where Paul Walker died in a car crash

 The speed limit at the time was 45 mph.
 However, Rodas and Walker were reportedly traveling between 80 and 93 mph.

 Inset is a photograph of the wrecked 2005 Porsche Carrera GT.

-The car hit a lamp post.
+The car hit a lamp post

-The car hit a concrete lamp post before crashing into a tree.
+Walker's car hit a concrete lamp post before crashing into a tree.

-Locals refer to this roadway as the "Hercules Loop".
+Locals refer to this roadway as the Hercules Loop.

 That day, the pair were attending a charity event called "Winter Drive" at 28309 Constellation Road.
 Winter Drive was marketed as an "automotive event" and toy drive.
-Paul's charity "Reach Out Worldwide" was one of the main organizers.
+Walker's charity, Reach Out Worldwide, was one of the main organizers.

 After heading west along Constellation Road, the pair turned right and continued northbound on Kelly Johnson Parkway.